-What is required for a sole representative visa?
+What is required for a Sole Representative Visa?

-The requirements for a sole representative visa are relatively straight forward.
+The requirements for a Sole Representative Visa are relatively straight forward.
 You will need to be:

-• Applying from outside of the European Economic Area (EEA)
+- Applying from outside of the European Economic Area (EEA)

-• Capable of meeting the English language requirements
+- Capable of meeting the English language requirements

 The Home Office will conduct checks to ensure:

-• You have sufficient knowledge and experience in your field.
+- You have sufficient knowledge and experience in your field.

-• You are a senior employee for an appropriate amount of time.
+- You are a senior employee for an appropriate amount of time.

-• That you have the authority to make decisions on behalf of the company.
+- That you have the authority to make decisions on behalf of the company.

-• That the company is based and operates outside of the UK.
+- That the company is based and operates outside of the UK.

 How long can you stay on a sole representative visa?

-Those hoping to secure a sole representative visa will be granted three years leave in the UK.
+Those hoping to secure a Sole Representative Visa will be granted three years leave in the UK.
 During this period, it is expected that they will set up their branch company and will help the business to expand.
 Nearing the end of this period you can apply for an extension which will grant a further two years leave.

 At the five-year point, applicants will be eligible to apply for Indefinite Leave to Remain.

 The sole representative visa lasts for a period of three years and can be extended after this.
-The extension last for a further two years.
+The extension lasts for a further two years.
 After the holder has been in the UK for a total period of five years, they can then apply for permission to settle permanently in the United Kingdom.

 Why choose Westkin Associates for your Sole Representative Visa